bioinfo@ird.fr

 How to : Use a singularity container

-Singularity is installed on the Itrop Cluster in 3 versions 2.4,3.3.0 and 3.6.0
+Singularity is installed on the Itrop Cluster with several versions

-Containers are located in /data3/projects/containers
+Containers are located in /usr/local/bioinfo/containers

 You first need to load the environment with the command:

-module load system/singularity/2.4 or module load system/singularity/3.3.0
+module load singularity or module load singularity/version_wanted

 Get help: